 In addition to the Tigers of Bandhavgarh & the Lions of Gir, there is a lot of other fantastic wildlife in India.

 The Langur Monkeys are a real favourite – so many images to choose from, but I love this one chilling amongst the green foliage & the gorgeous spotted owlet playing peek-a-boo!!

 Some of the birdlife is simply stunning.
 Here we have the Indian roller, a long tail shrike, Oriental white eye & Tickell’s blue flycatcher, & the stunning peacock, so lovely to see in its natural habitat.

 I started by saying I had ‘unfinished business’ following India 2016.
 Is it now finished?
 Never!
 I achieved more than I ever hoped for & got shots I could only ever dream of before … but that just spurs the desire for more.
 Bring on India 2018 – I can’t wait!

 Join the NaturesLens Indian Wildlife Photography Holidays in 2018

-For 2018, we have already planned a trio of Photography Holidays that can be joined together to form one seamless journey through India, that will be amazing – or you can attend the separate events individually or perhaps join the Lions of Gir & the Tigers of Bandhavgarh into a two week trip that echoes the trips held in 2017 with Jayne.
+For 2018, we have already planned a trio of Photography Holidays that can be joined together to form one seamless journey through India, that will be amazing – or you can attend the separate events individually or perhaps join the Lions of Gir & the Tigers of Bandhavgarh into a two-week trip that echoes the tours held in 2017 with Jayne.

 Starting with the Tigers & Leopards of Kabini at the end of March – specifically March 30th – April 7th – to be led by John Rowell for NaturesLens, then the amazing Lions of Gir follows on the dates of April 7th – 13th, this trip is being led by myself & then the trio of trips ends with the Tigers of Bandhavgarh Photography Holiday between the dates of April 13th – April 22nd.